Dorsal House is a new build, six bedroom family house on the edge of Epping Forest in East London, designed to Passivhaus Plus Certification.

 Contemporary digital technology has been essential for the design and development of the building, from the realisation a complex roof form to the lidar scans needed to analyse the potential shading offered by shrubs, trees and obstacles in the surrounding site.

 The materials for the project have been carefully selected to understand the supply chains and impact of the construction.
 A precision-cut, timber frame by PH15 integrates low fidelity materials with advanced developments in timber fabrication to make a fully sealed structural envelope, with insulation made from recycled paper pulp.

-An outer layer of wood fibre insulation prevents any of the thermal bridging usually found in timber framed buildings.
-A lime render externally allows the building to breathe - and an overhanging copper roof is made from 100% recycled metal, both protecting the vulnerable render below the eaves and providing shading from the late afternoon sun to the upper level windows.
+An outer layer of wood fibre insulation prevents any heat loss usually found in timber framed buildings.
+An external lime render allows the building to breathe while an overhanging roof made from 100% recycled copper, protects the exposed render below the eaves and provides shading from the late afternoon sun to the upper level windows.

 The project is due for completion in summer 2024.